 Most non-corporate owned veterinary practices use a SIMPLE IRA plan.
 SIMPLE IRA’s, as the name implies, are easy to set up and administer and require much less administrative and compliance follow up than solo 401(k) plans.

-SIMPLE IRA plans currently only offer pre-tax contributions, so no Roth option.
+SIMPLE IRA plans are now allowed to make Roth contributions with the passing of Secure Act 2.0.
 SIMPLE IRA’s, while available to small business owners and relief vets, are many times a better option for those practices and businesses with employees.